anuragshukla06/Innovaccer-summerGeeks/README.md

 # Innovaccer-summerGeeks
 The website is live at: https://summer-geeks.herokuapp.com/

+Please use above url to run the app.
+The uploaded code doesn't contain API keys and passwords, so to see the app in actions and save your time, please head to the link.

 The main features of the app:
 * The app multiple hosts to create meeting.
 * One host can create multiple meetings but he cannot create meetings with same name.